uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 sidebar_label: Setup & Identifiers
 ---

 This guide will walk you through setting up Veramo on React Native.
 You should have a good understanding of React Native and have your environment set up correctly to build iOS and Android apps.
 Check out the [React Native](https://reactnative.dev/docs/environment-setup) docs to learn more.
+Node v12 or later is required to run Veramo.

 ## Introduction